 - Bound printed booklets containing most study material.
 Internet access required for reference in some readings/questions.

 How to order?

 You can now order the study modules online.
-Please select one of the following options:
+Please click here.

 For more information:

 Phone 03 9690 4620

 PURPOSE OF THIS MODULE - This module aims to increase lactation consultants’ awareness of their ethical responsibilities to clients, colleagues and society in their professional capacity.

 - A basic introduction to principles of medical ethics